 Not all hot chocolate is the same, so it depends on the variety of hot chocolate that you choose.
 Typical hot chocolate contains upwards of 24 grams of sugar and is also higher in saturated fat when whole milk is used.

-Top with coconut or regular whipped cream and shaved or roughly chopped dark chocolate, if desired.
-You can also top it with some crushed candy cane for a peppermint-y twist!
+Add a swirl of whipped cream or shaved and chopped dark chocolate on top of your hot chocolate, if you’d like!
+You can also top it with a sprinkle of cinnamon or some crushed candy canes for a holiday twist!

 Serve it along with any of the following recipes for the ultimate snack or treat: